vebodev/thinkpad-x390-hackintosh/README.md

 # Hackintosh Thinkpad X390 Ventura (13.4 - OC 0.9.2)

+IMPORTANT NOTICE: DO NOT CLICK "Reset NvRAM" FROM OC, X390 WILL BE BRICK!!!

 ## Table of Contents

 - [Hackintosh Thinkpad X390 Ventura (13.4 - OC 0.9.2)](#hackintosh-thinkpad-x390-ventura-134---oc-092)